sriram-V20/BjornDB/Readme.md

 <p>BjornDB is a JVM based KV Database, which is fast and thread-safe.
 BjornDB is 20x faster for reads and 10x faster for writes than Bitcask, which has a similar architecture.<p></p>

 <p>BjornDB adopts a hash-based design, deliberately ignoring range queries to prioritize throughput and latency.
-As a result, it is about 100x faster at writes than LevelDB (Google) and RocksDB (Facebook).</p>
+As a result, it is faster at writes than LevelDB (Google) and RocksDB (Facebook).</p>

 BjornDB is designed with educated tradeoffs to achieve high performance: